 A diamond certificate is an important document for the buyer or owner.
 Here are four points to explain why a certificate is necessary:

-■ Reliability when selling or reselling When selling or reselling a diamond, having an appraisal certificate attached increases reliability.
-Buyers can check the quality and value of the diamond based on the appraisal certificate, allowing them to make transactions with peace of mind.
+When selling or reselling a diamond, having a certificate attached increases its credibility.
+Buyers can check the quality and value of the diamond based on the certificate and can make the transaction with peace of mind.

-1.3 Uncertified Diamonds
+1.3 Diamonds without certificates

 2. Certificate issuing authority